 Q: What happens if the deposit tries to go into a closed account?

 A: If a direct deposit comes in for a closed account, the deposit will be returned to the IRS.
-The IRS will then issue a check and mail it to the member.
+The IRS will then issue a paper check or EIP card.

 Q: If I am depositing the full amount of my check do I have to endorse the back of the check?

-A: If the check is over $5,000, we require a signature endorsement from all the payees.
-You may use the "For Deposit Only" stamp for checks below that amount if the entire amount is being deposited.
+A: If the check is over $5,000 we will require a signature endorsement from all the payees.

 Q: Can a I deposit my stimulus check using RDC?

-A: Yes, we encourage the use of remote deposit capture!
-The member should ensure they have the proper endorsement on the check prior to processing the deposit.
+A: Yes, we encourage the use of remote deposit capture.
+Make sure the check has the proper endorsement prior to processing the deposit.